MKazmierczak02/MKazmierczak02/README.md

 - 👋 Hi, I’m @MKazmierczak02
 - 👀 I’m interested in programming and motorsports
-- 🌱 I’m currently learning python
+- 🌱 I’m python enjoyer, currently learning features of django
 - 📫 How to reach me mmichal.kkazmierczak@gmail.com

 <!---